sparkmuse/Json2Model/README.md

 - Navigate to folder ````/Json2Model/bin/````
 - Run the ````j2m.sh```` from the command line.

-Note: Make sure that the file has persions to run in your computer.
+Note: Make sure that the file has permission to run in your computer.

 ##Documentation
 - Navigate to he cloned/downloaded repository